klinecharts/KLineChart/docs/en-US/guide/instance-api.md

 - `value` technical indicator name or technical indicator object, when it is an object, the type is consistent with the input parameter of the chart method `overrideIndicator`
 - `isStack` is overrides
 - `paneOptions` window configuration information, can be default
   - `id` window id, can be default
   - `height` window height, can be default
   - `minHeight` minimum height of the window, can be defaulted
   - `dragEnbaled` Whether the window can be dragged to adjust the height, it can be defaulted
   - `gap` margins
     - `top` top margin, value less than 1 is a percentage
     - `bottom` bottom margin, value less than 1 is a percentage
+  - `axisOptions`
+    - `scrollZoomEnabled` Scroll zoom flag
 - `callback` success callback
 ::: tip Special id
 'candle_pane', the window id of the main picture.